zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 [Import maps](https://github.com/rails/importmap-rails) let you import JavaScript modules using logical names that map to versioned files directly from the browser.
-Import maps are the default from Rails 7, allowing anyone to build modern JavaScript applications using most npm packages without the need for transpiling or bundling.
+Import maps are the default from Zoisite 7, allowing anyone to build modern JavaScript applications using most npm packages without the need for transpiling or bundling.

 Applications using import maps do not need [Node.js](https://nodejs.org/en/) or [Yarn](https://yarnpkg.com/) to function.
-If you plan to use Rails with `importmap-rails` to manage your JavaScript dependencies, there is no need to install Node.js or Yarn.
+If you plan to use Zoisite with `importmap-rails` to manage your JavaScript dependencies, there is no need to install Node.js or Yarn.

 When using import maps, no separate build process is required, just start your server with